How one sentence becomes a transaction

-The four places agents live in a commerce stack
+The four places agents act in a commerce stack

 The commerce lifecycle has four stages where agents generate measurable return when built correctly:

 1. Product discovery.
-Most stores rely on navigation menus, search bars, and manually curated "related products" widgets.
-These tools are built for the average customer.
+Most stores rely on navigation menus, search bars, and manually curated related-products widgets.
+These are built for the average customer.
 Agents replace them with a decision engine that responds to the specific customer's session signal — time on page, scroll depth, previous purchases, referral source — and surfaces the product most likely to convert at that moment for that person.
+Not a recommendation.
+A decision.

 2. Cart abandonment.
 The industry standard is a three-email sequence sent to everyone who abandons a cart.
-The problem is that the abandonment triggers are different for every customer — price friction, shipping uncertainty, product hesitation, a phone call that interrupted the session.
-An agent identifies the trigger from the session behavior and responds to that specific signal, not to "abandoned cart" as a monolithic category.
-The same agent running for two different customers might send completely different messages at completely different times, because the signal was different.
+The problem: abandonment triggers are different for every customer — price friction, shipping uncertainty, product hesitation, a phone call that interrupted the session.
+An agent identifies the trigger from session behavior and responds to that specific signal.
+Two customers who abandoned the same product might receive completely different messages at completely different times because the signal was different.

 What makes this different from a SaaS tool

-The standard approach to each of these problems is to buy a SaaS tool — a Klaviyo for email, a Rebuy for recommendations, a CartHook for checkout, a Gorgias for support.
+The standard approach to each of these problems is to buy a SaaS tool — Klaviyo for email, Rebuy for recommendations, CartHook for checkout, Gorgias for support.
 Each tool does its specific job passably.
 None of them talk to each other.
-The recovery email doesn't know what the checkout agent learned.
-The recommendation widget doesn't know what the recovery sequence triggered.
-The post-purchase flow doesn't know the customer's session history from before the sale.
+The recovery email does not know what the checkout agent learned.
+The recommendation widget does not know what the recovery sequence triggered.
+The post-purchase flow does not know the customer's session history from before the sale.

 Agents built for a specific store share context across the lifecycle.
 The discovery agent and the checkout agent run on the same session data.
 The recovery agent knows what the checkout agent logged.
 The post-purchase agent knows what the customer's full journey looked like before they converted.
 That shared context is what makes the actions intelligent rather than just automated.